M-84AS1/2/3: M-84AS3

 M-84AS3 is an upgraded variant of the M-84AS2, officially unveiled in 2025.
-It features a hard-kill active protection system, likely inspired by Israel’s Iron Fist, which intercepts incoming projectiles with explosive countermeasures.
+It features a hard-kill active protection system, reportedly Israeli-produced Iron Fist, which intercepts incoming projectiles with explosive countermeasures.
 This addresses vulnerabilities seen in conflicts like Ukraine, where top-attack munitions devastated older tanks.
 The AS3 expands M19 ERA coverage and adds steel-composite laminates and electromagnetic anti-mine skirting for better defense against kinetic penetrators and IEDs.
 Its fire-control system upgrades include enhanced radar warning and a refined four-channel gunner’s sight, improving target acquisition.
 The RCWS gains better stabilization for anti-drone roles, and programmable HE rounds are optimized for urban combat.
 Communications systems now integrate with drones and artillery spotters, while CBRN protections are strengthened.
 The AS3 may adopt a 1,200 hp engine, potentially reaching 72 km/h, enhancing agility in Serbia’s varied terrain.

 Production

 Produced and integrated by the Technical Overhaul Institute "Čačak" and overseen by the Military Technical Institute, these are primarily upgrade packages rather than new-build tanks.

 Besides the Technical Overhaul Institute "Čačak", which acts as the integrator, numerous companies participate in production of tank subsystems: